maurotrb/data-analysis-2013-project2/doc/analysisWriteUp.md

 comma `,`.
 Parentheses were deleted, dashes and commas were substituted with dots.

 Other column names were repeated three times.
-Presumably they contains the same feature value, but they refer to X, Y, Z axis.
-The columns were suffixed with axis symbols, giving to the first occurrence the symbol `.X`, to the second occurrence the symbol `.Y`, and to the third occurrence the symbol `.Z`.
+Presumably they contains the same feature value, but they refer to the X, Y, Z axis.
+The columns were suffixed with axis symbols, giving to the first occurrence of the repeated column the symbol `.X`, to the second occurrence the symbol `.Y`, and to the third occurrence the symbol `.Z`.

 ### Predictive analysis

+We divided the dataset in:

+*  a training set that included data from subject 1, 3, 5, and 6, for a total of 1485 observations
+*  a test set that included data from subjects 27, 28, 29, and 30, for a total of 1315 observations

 Conclusions